Losing momentum in continuous-time stochastic optimisation: Discretisation of the continuous-time system

 \section{Discretisation of the continuous-time system}

 After the previous theoretical study of stochastic gradient-momentum processes, we now propose a numerical scheme to discretise those dynamical systems.
-For practical optimisation, this passage from continuous-time dynamic to discrete time algorithm is crucial, see the discussion in \cite{S22,ShiJord19}: the continuous-time analysis given in Sections~\ref{Sec_Homogene} and \ref{sec:heterogeneous} is only worthwhile, when the discrete algorithm behaves similarly to the continuous-time dynamic.
-The most usual discretisation of SGMP with the forward Euler method would yield an algorithm very similar to stochastic gradient descent with classical momentum.
-However, in general it is not clear that classical momentum would behave similar to SGMP as the forward Euler method tends to be unstable and is not a symplectic integrator.
-In the following, we aim at obtaining a stable, symplectic, and efficient discretisation strategy that retains the correct longtime behaviour for the deterministic parts of SGMP.
+This is crucial to turn the continuous-time dynamics into practical algorithms, see the discussion in \cite{S22,ShiJord19,wang2021global, wang2022forward,wang2022continuoustime}: the continuous-time analysis given in Sections~\ref{Sec_Homogene} and \ref{sec:heterogeneous} is only worthwhile, when the discrete algorithm behaves similarly to the continuous-time dynamics.
+The most usual discretisation of SGMP with {an explicit symplectic} Euler method would yield an algorithm very similar to stochastic gradient descent with classical momentum.
+However, this is hardly appropriate as {explicit schemes are unstable when the mass is small or when it decreases over time}.
+In the following, we aim to obtain a stable, symplectic, and efficient discretisation strategy that retains the correct longtime behaviour for the deterministic parts of SGMP.
+We note that even in the decreasing mass case, we are committed to using a symplectic solver to retain local conversation laws in the dynamical system, see \cite{McLach}.

-Indeed, we start with the discretisation of the deterministic part of the SGMP.
-We discuss the discretisation of the underdamped gradient flow with constant or decreasing mass.
+First, we discuss the discretisation of the underdamped gradient flow with constant or decreasing mass.
 For convenience, we briefly recall the ODE of interest:

-Since our theoretical analysis contemplates the case $\mass(t) \to 0$ as $t\to\infty$, we need the discetisation scheme to especially be stable for small values of $\mass(t)$.
-In this framework, a fully explicit method, such as the forward Euler method, would not be suitable for the purpose.
+Since our theoretical analysis investigates the case $\mass(t) \to 0$ as $t\to\infty$, we need the discretisation scheme to especially be stable for small values of $\mass(t)$.
+In this framework, a fully explicit method, such as the forward or symplectic Euler method, would not be suitable for the purpose.
 In particular, since the evolution of $t\mapsto p_t$ is directly affected by the value of the mass $\mass(t)$, it is natural to consider an implicit discretisation for this variable:

 for every $n\geq 0$, yielding

 where $h>0$ denotes the discretisation step-size and $\mass_n := \mass(nh)$.
 For the $q$ variable in \eqref{eq:dyn_sys_discr} we use the scheme

 for every $n\geq 0$.
 Finally, combining \eqref{eq:p_discr} and \eqref{eq:q_discr}, we obtain the following update rule for the discretised dynamical model: